I’m a little OCD when it comes to bookkeeping. I like my accounts to balance to the penny. Or when in Mexico, to the peso!

 Our next destination is Huatulco, Oaxaca on the Pacific Ocean.
 There is a night bus, but we don’t do night buses because: 1) We don’t feel safe; and 2) We arrive exhausted super early at the destination and can’t check into the hotel room until afternoon.
 It then takes a day or more to recover.

-In order to break up the long trip to Huatulco, Oaxaca we are stretching the travel over 3 days!
+In order to break up the long trip to Huatulco, Oaxaca we stretched the travel over 3 days!
 We traveled 4 hours to Tuxtla Gutierrez.
 The next day we traveled 6 hours to Tehuantepec and the next 3.5 hours to Huatulco, Oaxaca.

 Tuxtla Gutierrez has some sights that might warrant a longer visit such as the 16th-century San Marcos Cathedral, the 200-foot-tall Cristo de Chiapas overlooking the city, Marimba Museum, Zoo, Botanical Garden, and Coffee Museum.